iAvicenna/Thor/README.md

 values should be empty strings.
 Different samples can have different REPEAT names.
 For instance if INPUT has a single repeat, its REPEAT value can be an empty string where as if NO SERUM has three repeats its repeat values can be A,B. Other relevant input to the model are explained in the doc string.
 More details about how the model was formulated and how it works is given in the paper [PAPER NAME](link).
+For an example table see tests/tests_input folder.

 Functions inside samplers.py module can be used to carry out posterior predictive sampling for various observables of interest such as pairwise differences between titers or neutralization curves.